minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

   $ sudo systemctl start wg-quick@wg0.service
   ```

+This will turn it on permanently, and also start it automatically when MiniBolt reboots.
+We won't do this on the client because we want it to be able to connect to the VPN selectively.

-Delete the `private_key` and `public_key` files, but take note of the server's keys in your preferred password manager.
+Delete the `private_key` and `public_key` files, but ensure before you take note of the server's keys in your preferred password manager.

   ```sh
   $ sudo rm /home/admin/private_key && rm /home/admin/public_key